chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_lightweight_resource_use_default_provider.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-If a lightweight resource is used in a recipe, and the provider attribute is omitted, |chef| will look for a lightweight provider of the same name as the resource in the same cookbook, by default.
+If a lightweight resource is used in a recipe, and the provider attribute is omitted, the |chef client| will look for a lightweight provider of the same name as the resource in the same cookbook, by default.
 For example, a lightweight resource that explicitly names the provider:

 .. code-block:: ruby